First Light Marathon

 The whole group will meet in the afternoon for a special Polynesian Spa experience.
 We'll drive by coach out to Lake Spa, a deluxe hot mineral bathing and relaxation area that overlooks Lake Rotorua.
 Enjoy tranquil bathing and lake views in the four alkaline rock pools, each with different temperatures (from 36 ̊C to 42 ̊C).
 Sink into the serene environment as the sounds of waterfalls and reflections of the glistening water in the grotto relax you completely.

 Later in the evening, we'll travel out to Redwoods Nightlights, a 700-meter long eco-tourism walking experience in the heart of Rotorua's Redwood Forest.
 The tour consists of a series of 28 suspension bridges and 27 majestic Redwood trees that are more than 118 years old.
 The walk also features 30 exquisite lanterns floating between 9-20 meters above the forest floor, designed by world-renowned designer and sustainability champion David Trubridge.
-Upon completion of the tour, we'll tranfer back to the Distinction Hotel.
+Upon completion of the tour, we'll tranfer back to the hotel.

 • Day 3 - 29.
 Jan: Rotorua to Taupo